 The key to scalable zero and first-party data collection/use is organization–make sure that you’re using the data you are collecting, finding gaps in your program, & adjusting strategy accordingly.

-Unorganized data can lead to major no-nos like not actually personalizing the flow (or worse, sending the wrong one).
+Unorganized zero-party data can lead to major no-nos like not actually personalizing the flow (or worse, sending the wrong one).

 Real-Life Examples of Zero-Party Data Strategies